aerospike/aerolab/docs/agi/supported_log_formats.md

 Further to the above logging formats, separated line logging is also supported.

 Each node must be logged in seaprate JSON file, as node markers are not present in this format.
 Optional json fields may be provided and will be ignored.
 One line per Aerospike log line.
-Do NOT encapsulate in list enumerator `[]`.
 JSON format is as follows:

+***Do NOT encapsulate in list enumerator `[]`.***

 ```
 {